jeflem/ananke/doc/src/container-admins.md

 ---
 ```

-(ssh)=
+(ssh-login-to-host-machine)=
 ## SSH login to host machine

-The host machine (if configured along the lines of [](host-admins)) provides SSH access for container admins with two-factor authentification: password plus cryptographic key.
+The host machine (if configured along the lines of the [instructions for host admins](host-admins.md)) provides SSH access for container admins with two-factor authentication: password plus cryptographic key.

 Login to the host machine:
 ```